redis-field-engineering/radar-agent/docs/configuration/db-endpoint.md

   - id: "redis-enterprise-prod"
     name: "Production Enterprise Cluster"
     type: "ENTERPRISE"
-    redis_urls:
-      - "redis://redis-enterprise.example.com:12000"

-    # NEW: Choose how to connect to discovered databases
     enterprise:
       db_endpoint: "external_ip"  # Choose one of the 4 options below